 The Bottom Line

 At the end of the day, the TJX Rewards Credit Card is neither good nor bad.
 It may be great for people who shop at TJ Maxx, HomeGoods, and Marshalls regularly, but it is impractical for anyone else.
 If you can’t find yourself getting away from those stores, apply for your card and see what you can save.
-Otherwise, opt for the TJX Platinum card or search for another rewards credit card that can help you shop successfully.
+Otherwise, opt for the TJX Platinum card or search for other rewards credit cards that can help you shop successfully.

 *Editorial Note: Any opinions, analyses, reviews or recommendations expressed in this article are those of the author’s alone, and have not been reviewed, approved or otherwise endorsed by any card issuer.